hazelcast/hazelcast/README.md

 * `enabled`: Specifies whether the EC2 discovery is enabled or not, true or false.
 * `access-key`, `secret-key`: Access and secret keys of your account on EC2.
-* `iam-role`: If you want to use access key and secret key.
-You can use iam-role configuration.
-Hazelcast-aws fetches your credentials by using your iam role.
+* `iam-role`: If you do not want to use access key and secret key, you can specify `iam-role`.
+Hazelcast-aws plugin fetches your credentials by using your IAM role.
 It is optional.
 * `region`: The region where your members are running.
-Default value is us-east-1.
+Default value is `us-east-1`.
 You need to specify this if the region is other than the default one.
 * `host-header`: The URL that is the entry point for a web service.
 It is optional.
 * `security-group-name`: Name of the security group you specified at the EC2 management console.
 It is used to narrow the Hazelcast members to be within this group.
 It is optional.
 * `tag-key`, `tag-value`: To narrow the members in the cloud down to only Hazelcast members, you can set these parameters as the ones you specified in the EC2 console.
 They are optional.
 * `connection-timeout-seconds`: The maximum amount of time Hazelcast will try to connect to a well known member before giving up.
 Setting this value too low could mean that a member is not able to connect to a cluster.
 Setting the value too high means that member startup could slow down because of longer timeouts (for example, when a well known member is not up).
 Increasing this value is recommended if you have many IPs listed and the members cannot properly build up the cluster.
 Its default value is 5.

-#### NOTE:
+## Policy for IAM User

-If you are using iam-role.
-You need to give at least following policy to your iam user.
+If you are using IAM role configuration (`iam-role`) for EC2 discovery, you need to give the following policy to your IAM user at the least:

 `"ec2:DescribeInstances"`
 ```
 {